rrobbes/EngineeringOfMobileSystemsV2/14-Async/README.md

 The catch() callback will be executed.

-The idea is to split a process in several step, such as the webservice scenario above.
+The idea is to split a process in several step, such as the webservice scenario above:

+- build a request object
+- then (if it succeeds), connect to the server
+- then, send the request
+- then, receive the response
+- then parse it to extract the data

 ## Alternative to Promises: Async/await

 Even if Promises are nicer than the "callback pyramid of doom", the code is still somewhat verbose.
-In ES 2017, an alternative was introduced: the `async` and `await` keyworkds.
+In Javascrit ES 2017, an alternative was introduced: the `async` and `await` keywords.
 This allows us to write async code “as if” it were synchronous.
 It is still non-blocking.

 A function can be marked as `async`, and it will automatically be asynchronous and return a Promise.
 To do so, just use the `async` keyword: